git-user-9/tech_eazy_devops_git-user-9/README.md

 ### User Data (inside shell script):
 - Updates the system
-- Installs Java 21, Git, and Maven
+- Installs AWS CLI, curl, unzip, Java 21, Git, and Maven
 - Clones and builds your application
 - Launches the application on port 80
+- Uploads logs to S3 bucket
+- Shuts down the instance after 10-15 minutes (configurable)

 ---